 Invasive plants on our riverbanks is a cause for much concern among groups across Inishowen.
-The Inishowen Rivers Trust welcomes records from the public of 6 key invasive plant species.
-These plants are considered invasive as they can create significant challenges for our native biodiversity.
-The IRT aims to map the distribution of these species across Inishowen and particularly on our rivers where they can cause bank erosion.
+The Inishowen Rivers Trust welcomes records from the public of 6 key invasive plant species growing along our riverbanks, road verges and spreading rapidly across fields.
+These plants are considered invasive and they can create significant challenges for our native biodiversity.
+The IRT aims to map the distribution of these species across Inishowen and particularly those found on riverbanks where they can cause bank erosion.

 If you wish to get involved in recording Invasive Alien Plants (IAS) in Inishowen you can fill in our online surveys.
-Keep it handy on your smart phone and whenever you spot of these species you can submit it to us by filling out this simply form.
+Keep it handy on your smart phone and whenever you spot one of these species you can submit it to us by filling out this simple form.

 You can also scan the QR Code to open the survey form directly.

 As the Trust gathers more information we will publish distribution maps of these species through this website.

 If you unsure how to identify the 6 invasive species listed above, you can find many good resources online.
 The Non Native Species Secretariat provides excellent identification and information guides on four of the species: